 The Receiver also learned that Oasis Global FX, S.A. has an account at Heritage Bank Limited ("Heritage Bank") in Belize containing \$500,000.
 The money served as a bond that allowed Oasis Global FX, S.A. to operate as a broker-dealer in Belize.
 On May 7, 2019, the Belize International Financial Services Commission suspended the entity's trading licenses.
 On October 22, 2019, the Receiver and defendant Anile executed corporate documents to take legal control of Oasis Global FX, S.A. (in addition to the powers conferred by the Consolidated Order).
-The Receiver's local counsel has advised that recovery of the funds could require the appointment of a liquidator for Oasis Global FX, S.A.
-The Receiver is continuing to work with local counsel to resolve this matter.
-Because efforts to date have been relatively slow and unsuccessful, the Receiver anticipates engaging new counsel in Belize.
-The Receiver plans to move the Court for approval of that engagement shortly.
+In an attempt to bring finality to this matter, the Receiver has retained new local counsel in Belize with the Court's approval.
+See Docs.
+478, 488.
+The Receiver will work with the new counsel to resolve this matter as soon as possible so that the funds can be distributed through the claims process.